-- that the report is being raised under this Procedure; - the nature of the actual or suspected Wrongdoing;
+- that the report is being raised under this Procedure; - the nature of the actual or suspected Wrongdoing; - the names of people involved, including any witnesses; - the date, time and location of incident(s);

-© North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GMCS Revision 3 Version Control Version Control Only electronic copy in HPE is controlled.
+© Nor © North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GCCS Revision 4 Versio ersion Control Only electronic copy in HPE is controlled.
 To ensure any paper copy is current, please check the policy document list on ERIC.
-Document Number E16/06164 policy document list on ERIC.
-Page Page 7 of 19 Approval This procedure requires subject matter expert approval except where substantive changes may impact on the rights and obligations of directors.
-Date Approved 03/05/2022
+Document Number E16/06164 policy document list on Errio.
+Page Page 9 of 23 Appro oval This procedure requires subject matter expert approval e impact on the rights and obligations of directors.
+Date Approved 27 August 2024

-- the names of people involved, including any witnesses; - the date, time and location of incident(s); - any material to support the report, such as documents; - money or assets involved; and - any steps taken to report the matter elsewhere.
+- any material to support the report, such as documents; - money or assets involved; and - any steps taken to report the matter elsewhere.